 Below we list many examples of alternative investments.

 Types of Alternative Investments Assets

 - Luxury Vehicles

 - Commodity Futures

-- Hard Commodities – Natural Resources or Mined commodities, such as oil, gold, copper, iron, etc.
+- Hard Commodities – Natural Resources or Mined commodities, such as oil, gold and precious metals, copper, iron, etc.

 - Soft Commodities – Agricultural or Grown commodities, such as livestock, coffee, corn, wheat, soybeans, etc.

 - Lite Coin